 \subsection{Distillation of datasets and models}

-\looseness=-1 \myparnodot{Knowledge distillation}~\cite{hinton2014distilling,bucilua2006model} is a mechanism to transfer knowledge from a pretrained ``teacher'' model into a ``student'' one (see~\cite{wang2021knowledge} for a survey), and it usually requires images.
+\looseness=-1 \myparnodot{Knowledge distillation}~\cite{hinton2014distilling,bucilua2006model} is a mechanism to transfer knowledge from a pretrained ``teacher'' model into a ``student'' one, and it usually requires images.
 Our approach can be seen as performing {\em image-free} distillation from a generic text-to-image generation model into a specific classification model.
-As we assume not to have access to any images to distill from, instead of distilling the visual encoder of the image generation model, inspired by recent works in NLP~\cite{ma2022prompting}, we prompt a generation model to produce synthetic images and train a classifier with them.
+We assume no access to images to distill from and, instead of distilling the visual encoder of the image generation model, inspired by recent works in NLP~\cite{ma2022prompting}, we prompt a generation model to produce synthetic images and train a classifier with them.

-\myparnodot{Dataset distillation}~\cite{cazenavette2022dataset,wang2018dataset,zhao2021dataset}, on the other hand, is a way of compressing a training set of images into a smaller set of synthetic images such that after training a model on those, it performs as well as if it had been trained on the original set.
+\myparnodot{Dataset distillation}~\cite{cazenavette2022dataset,zhao2021dataset}, on the other hand, is a way of compressing a training set of real images into a smaller set of synthetic images such that after training a model on those, it performs as well as if it had been trained on the original set.
 However, one needs to tailor the generation process to a specific task, whereas in our case, we sample images from a task-agnostic generator.

-\myparnodot{Reconstructing images from model activations} can be considered as another form of distillation.
-Earlier works reconstruct images from gradient-based features~\cite{vondrick2013hoggles,weinzaepfel2011reconstructing} or from CNN activations~\cite{mahendran2015understanding}.
-Since then many methods have tried to uncover the training data distribution as it is stored in the weights of a model~\cite{nayak2019zero,yin2020dreaming,lopes2017data,chen2019data}.
-Instead of trying to recover the training distribution of the teacher image generation model, we use prompting to distill its knowledge into a visual encoder for a specific image classification task.
+\looseness=-1 \myparnodot{Reconstructing images from model activations} can be considered as another form of distillation.
+Earlier works reconstruct images from gradient-based features~\cite{vondrick2013hoggles,weinzaepfel2011reconstructing} or CNN activations~\cite{mahendran2015understanding}.
+Since then many methods have tried to uncover the training data distribution as it is stored in the weights of a model~\cite{yin2020dreaming,chen2019data}.
+Instead of trying to recover the training distribution of the teacher image generation model, we use prompting to distill its knowledge for a specific image classification task.